Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/describing-components.md

 In case your component has more than one slot or no default slot you can indicate the slot to add the child to as the second parameter.

-And because the setup API is meant to allow you to order your code as you want with minimal impact on its execution you can specify the index to insert the child at, that way you don't have to choose between readable code and code that works.
+And because the setup style is meant to allow you to order your code as you want with minimal impact on its execution you can specify the index to insert the child at, that way you don't have to choose between readable code and code that works.
 Note that you can also pass negative indexes to count from the end of the